EuroTeQ Collider winter semester 22/23

 Relevant links

-Download challenge presentation as pdf
+Download the challenge presentation as pdf

 ENVELON | Solar-active facades from Germany